The Standard describes a number of criteria. All criteria have consistent sections that make it clear how to create great public code.

 We’ve tried to word it so that someone who is not intimately acquainted with the subject matter can still do a basic check for compliance.

-Policy makers: what you need to do
+Public policy makers: what you need to do

 This section tries to specifically speak to policy makers by offering them concrete actions they can perform in their role.

-Policy makers set the priorities and goals of projects and may be less technologically experienced.
+Public policy makers set the priorities and goals of projects and may be less technologically experienced.

-Management: what you need to do
+Managers: what you need to do

 Developers and designers: what you need to do